tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_linear/README.md

 source main.sh

 # Neglect this step if no query fails.
-# The query list is printed out in the log.
+# The query list is printed out in the end of terminal.
 # If any query fails, remove the failed query from the query_list
 export query_list=ic1,ic2,ic3,...